Design Final Major Project (DM3103)

 Structural Refinements

 While I did decide to remove the bricks, I did want to make some key refinements to minor assets like windows, doors and the barriers and finally tiles .
 The changes I made to the windows were to add wooden planks to the windows, which added a more realistic appearance.
 The windows were simply flat surfaces, and this lack of detail would not represent the vision I had for the project.
 The doors needed improvement as they had uneven surfaces and visual detail that I do not believe was a suitable design.
 Both the windows and doors did have problems with the polygonal selection, so I knew this was something that needed to be fixed.
 The wall barricades contain gaps between each of the assets, which was a mistake I made while using the array tool.
 The changes for this are to add spikes, which I feel would make the fort look more secure and more historically realistic.
 The tiles were not originally added, mainly due to the already high poly count due to the bricks.
 Since their removal, I decided to add them to the model.
-The tiles were created by bringing in a cylinder and cutting it in half to create the shape, i then used the shell modifier to create the thickness. this then was placed on the roof where I could duplicate using the array tool along the roofs.
+The tiles were created by bringing in a cylinder and cutting it in half to create the shape.
+I then used the shell modifier to create the thickness.
+This was then placed on the roof, where I could duplicate using the array tool along the roofs.
+To highlight my commitment to SDG 10, the refinements demonstrate how the Roman hierarchy and its culture operate to support critical military buildings at high costs.
+The increased level of detail regarding defensive aspects like the spikes highlights the level of wealth and material distribution between government and civilian structures.

 Windows (After refinements)